 - Nitrate and sediment concentrations in the Neuse River Basin change rapidly with and without stage changes.
 These variations are correlated to discharge and precipitation variations that are controlled by large scale climate cycles.
-Nitrate concentrations are increased in the Neuse River Basin until 2010, and have been decreasing since then.. - 15 minute RiverNet flux measurements are significantly more accurate than flux estimates made from daily concentration measurements because they take into account the natural nitrate concentration and discharge variations of hydrographic storm events and wastewater treatment plant conditions.
+Nitrate concentrations have increased in the Neuse River Basin until 2010, and have been decreasing since then. - Long term nutrient fluxes are controlled by the ENSO climate oscillation modulated by the North Atlantic Oscillation and the Bermuda High Index.
+Hurricanes can cause increased nitrate fluxes for 2 to 4 weeks after they make landfall in North Carolina. - 15 minute RiverNet flux measurements are significantly more accurate than flux estimates made from daily concentration measurements because they take into account the natural nitrate concentration and discharge variations of hydrographic storm events and wastewater treatment plant conditions.
 Daily flux estimates have a 10 to 40% error depending upon the location in the river basin. - River nutrient mapping can identify watershed areas that would benefit from constructed wetlands to protect water quality.
-Surface water mapping combined with depth profiles indicate that Jordan Lake bottom waters are not anoxic and there is no subsurface algae maximum, but Falls Lake has strongly developed bottom water anoxia and nutrient fluxes from the bottom sediments have developed a subsurface algae community the is on the oxic/anoxic boundary ~10-15 foot depth.
+Surface water mapping combined with depth profiles indicate that Jordan Lake bottom waters are anoxic below the Haw river outlet, and Falls Lake has strongly developed bottom water anoxia and nutrient remineralization fluxes in the lower portion of the lake where the water treatment plant is located.

 - Nutrient mapping on a watershed scale can identify where contaminated surface and groundwater enters the river.
 The groundwater quality in these groundwater discharge zones has a direct effect upon surface water quality downstream from these regions. - Nutrient mapping in lakes and drinking water reservoirs can identify sources and location of nutrient inputs and lake dynamics as the "biological cascade" stimulates biological productivity and biomass production.
-Identification of the nutrient inputs and subsequent impact on lake chemistry is crucial to remediation of contamination sources. - Identification of the location and processes that discharge contaminated groundwater into the river is the crucial first step towards remediation of contaminated surface and ground waters. - New optical technology can make Chl a BGA, and CDOM mapping possible with nitrate concentrations to define reach and reservoir characteristics that can be related to pollution source.
+Identification of the nutrient inputs and subsequent impact on lake chemistry is crucial to remediation of contamination sources. - Identification of the location and processes that discharge contaminated groundwater into the river is the crucial first step towards remediation of contaminated surface and ground waters. - New optical technology can make Chl a, BGA, and CDOM mapping possible with nitrate concentrations to define reach and reservoir characteristics that can be related to pollution sources.
 These sources are dynamic and change with space and time, so high resolution data is required to identify and remediate these problems.